jmuhlich/bayessb/README.rst

 http://sorgerlab.github.com/biomc

-BioMC is a Python software library for performing Bayesian model inference and parameter estimation on biological models, using a Markov Chain Monte Carlo (MCMC) technique described in the paper *Eydgahi et al. Bayesian parameter estimation and model discrimination for complex biochemical networks.
+BioMC is an algorithm and software suite for estimating parameter distributions in ODE-based models of cellular biochemistry and for discriminating between models having different numbers of unknown parameters.
+The algorithm is described in detail in *Eydgahi et al. Bayesian parameter estimation and model discrimination for complex biochemical networks.
 Mol Syst Biol (in review)*.

+The procedure returns joint probability distributions for model parameters and makes it possible to compute uncertainty for model-based predictions based on error in the data and the non-identifiability of model parameters.
+Bayesian methods also make it possible to compute the odds ratio for competing models having different numbers of parameters.

 Installation
 ------------